luslab/oz-bulk-rnaseq/I. DE Visualisation.md

 **pcaExplorer.**  Interactive visualization of DESeq2 output, including PCA plots, boxplots of counts and other useful summaries can be generated using the  [pcaExplorer](http://bioconductor.org/packages/pcaExplorer)  package.
 See the  *Launching the application* section of the package vignette.

 # Transformations
 Statistical exploration of multidimension data eg clustering & PCA, work best when data has the same range of variance across the range of means (homoskedastic).
 With RNA-seq raw counts the variance grows with the mean.
-DESe
+DESeq2 uses **rlog** (regularise logarithm) & **vst** (variance stabilising transformation) to transform count data stabilising variance across the mean.

 # DESeq2 Visualisation
 http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#differential-expression-analysis